vikas-github/Covid-19-project/README.md

-Predicting future with FB Prophet
+Using FB Prophet build time series model for covid-19 data